Bean-Vic/Homework-Aug-2025/HW7/Vincent/note.md

-# eact Study Notes - Interview Ready Answers
+# React Study Notes - Interview Ready Answers

 ## 1. How do we do prop types check?